bameda/djmail/docs/usage.rst

 How to use
 ==========

-djmail works as middleware, and the simpler way to use it, is do nothink, only send emails as what did you do before.
+djmail works as middleware, and the simplest way to use it, is to not hink, just send emails the way you did before.

 Email delivery backends